Alegarse/alegarse/README.md

 ---

-## 📘 Currently Learning
+## Currently Exploring

-- 🤖 **AI applied to process management**
+- **AI applied to process management**
-- 🔄 **Advanced and technical Scrum**
+- **Advanced and technical Scrum**
-- 🧪 **Automated QA / Testing**
+- **Automated QA / Testing**
-- ☁️ **Expanding knowledge in AWS & cloud deployment**
+- **Expanding knowledge in AWS & cloud deployment**
-- 💻 **Python, Dockers...**
+- **Python, Dockers...**

 ---

-## 💬 Exploring collaboration and jobs opportunities
+## Exploring collaboration and jobs opportunities
-🟢 I'm open to collaborating on new projects, mentoring, team development, or participating in development communities.
+I'm open to collaborating on new projects, mentoring, team development, or participating in development communities.
-🟡 Feel free to reach out or connect with me!
+Feel free to reach out or connect with me!

 ---